rapttor/helper/readme.md

 Features
 --------

-* Simplify your life working with Yii1.x rest apps
+* Simplify your life working with php rest apps
 * PSR-4 autoloading compliant structure
 * Unit-Testing with PHPUnit [in progress]